 Cleaning Your Removable Appliance

 In most situations, common sense will tell you what to avoid.
 Hard foods, sticky foods, and foods high in sugar must be avoided.
 Hard foods can break or damage wires and brackets.
 Sticky foods can get caught between brackets and wires.
 Minimize sugary foods; they cause tooth decay and related problems.
 Nail biting, pencil, and pen chewing and chewing on foreign objects should be avoided.
-If your child needs help using or keeping their appliance clean, contact our Tamarac pediatric orthodontist or Plantation pediatric orthodontist location for assistance.
+If your child needs help using or keeping their appliance clean, contact our Davie, Tamarac, or Plantation office for assistance.
+Our additional specialties include braces, Invisalign, early interceptive orthodontics: phase I, early interceptive orthodontics: phase II, and orthodontic appliances.

 - Gum (sugar-free or regular)